Pendzin on raising benefits: without a source of funding, the initiative is nothing but populism

 15 January 14:14

-Economist Oleg Pendzin criticized the idea of sharply increasing social benefits without clearly defined sources of funding.
-He stated this in an interview with the YouTube channel "Komersant Ukrainian", commenting on legislative initiatives regarding pensions, salaries, and social standards.
+Economist Oleg Pendzin criticized proposals to sharply increase social benefits without clearly defined sources of funding.
+He made these remarks in an interview with the YouTube channel "Komersant Ukrainian", commenting on legislative initiatives regarding pensions, wages, and social standards.

-According to the expert, different categories of payments are financed from different sources and therefore cannot be considered in general terms.
+According to the expert, different categories of payments are funded from different sources and therefore cannot be considered in a generalized manner.

-“In order to make decisions about any increases in payments, you need to have sources.
-When we talk about payments to educators and pensioners, that’s one source.
-When we talk about indexing salaries for military personnel, that’s a different amount and a different source,” Pendzin explained.
+“In order to make decisions regarding any increases in payments, you need to have sources.
+When we talk about payments to educators and pensioners—that’s one source.
+When we talk about indexing salaries for military personnel—that’s a different amount and a different source,” Pendzin explained.

-He stressed that a responsible member of parliament must submit a clear financial calculation along with the initiative.
+He emphasized that a responsible member of parliament must submit a clear financial calculation along with the initiative.

-“Along with the initiative, you must clearly specify where you will get the money to implement this initiative,” the economist noted.
+“You must clearly specify, alongside the initiative, where you’re getting the money to implement it,” the economist noted.

 Pensions and the “domino effect”